starkfell/100DaysOfIaC/articles/day.5.getting.to.know.arm.and.json.md

-# Getting to Know ARM & JSON
+# Day 5 - Getting to Know ARM & JSON

 In this installment, you're going to get to know core JSON and Azure Resource Manager (ARM) template concepts, which will help you in the rest of your Infrastructure-as-Code journey.